-Note: Every lamp, reflex reflector and conspicuity treatment must be permanently attached in the location specified on pages 92 and 93 and must comply with all applicable requirements prescribed for it by FMVSS/CMVSS 108.
-The face of any device on the front/ rear and sides should be, respectively, perpendicular and parallel to the vehicle's centerline, unless it is photometrically certified at installation angle.
+Note: Every lamp, reflex reflector and conspicuity treatment must be permanently attached and must comply with all applicable requirements prescribed for it by FMVSS/CMVSS 108.
+The face of any device on the front/rear and sides should be, respectively, perpendicular and parallel to the vehicle's centerline, unless it is photometrically certified at installation angle.
 No part of the vehicle shall prevent any device from meeting its prescribed requirements unless an auxiliary device meeting all prescribed requirements is installed.

-In Canada, manufacturers and importers of vehicles must have the proper certification test records demonstrating compliance of lighting components with all prescribed requirements.\
+In Canada, manufacturers and importers of vehicles must have the proper certification test records demonstrating compliance of lighting components with all prescribed requirements.